Villager: Anubis, Prince of Egypt

 "But enough about that.
 You’re not here to hear me enthuse about the incredible variety of the modern world.”

 “How are we dealing with losing everyone?
-Well, it hurt, a lot, but Amun and I helped each other pick up the pieces.
+Well, it hurt, a lot, and sometimes I just wanted to crawl back into the coffin - maybe would have, if Amun hadn’t been there.
+We leaned on each other, helped pick up the broken pieces so we could heal.
 Then Shiloh moved in, and he’s been a blessing from Ra himself.
 Anubis - the god of the dead, not me - has been more than willing to turn a blind eye to messages Shiloh passes between Amun and I and the rest of our court, as well as when we reunite on the day of the dead.
 Showing them all the amazing things in the time Amun and I live in now has really been a treat.
 I'm glad that we still get to see them, even though they're gone."

 "I know Ronan's deity isn't so supportive of this kind of thing..."